 Akbank, one of Turkey’s largest banks, decided to create a subsidiary, AkÖde, to focus on engaging with younger generations of banking customers.
 To build its social banking app, Tosla, AkÖde sought to support a microservices- and DevOps-based approach with an on-premise, Kubernetes-based container platform.
-Using Red Hat OpenShift Container Platform, part of Red Hat Cloud Suite, the bank quickly tested and launched Tosla.
+Using Red Hat OpenShift Container Platform, the bank quickly tested and launched Tosla.
 This cost-efficient, centralized environment helps the app’s development teams work together more effectively to launch new features to market faster.

 - Accelerated time to market for new social banking app features